vacp2p/rfc-index/vac/1/coss.md

 Individuals can become members of the domain by completing the necessary legal clearance.
 The copyright, patent, and trademark policies of the domain must be clarified in an Intellectual Property policy that applies to the domain.

-Specifications exist as multiple pages, one page per version of the specification (see "Branching and Merging", below), which may be assigned URIs that include an incremental number.
+Specifications exist as multiple pages, one page per version, (discussed below in "Branching and Merging").
+Specifications MUST be promoted to draft status to be assigned URIs that include an incremental number.

 Thus, we refer to a specification by specifying its domain, number, and short name.
 New versions of the same specification will have new numbers.
 The syntax for a specification reference is: